 The refinement of requirements into architecture and design is often discussed in the context of requirements capture.
-Generally, those discussions focus on processes (e.g., [39]), but not automatable techniques.
+Generally, those discussions focus on processes (e.g., Robertson and Robertson, 1999), but not automatable techniques.
 Our work on refining requirements extends such a process with a structured transformation technique and tool support.
-A handful of other approaches exist that, at least in principle, also enable automated refinement of requirements (e.g., [34]).
-However, those approaches are predicated on a more formal treatment of requirements artifacts than a technique such as WinWin would allow.
+A handful of other approaches exist that, at least in principle, also enable automated refinement of requirements.
+However, those approaches are predicated on a more formal treatment of requirements artifacts (e.g., Nuseibeh et al., 1994) than a technique such as WinWin would allow.

 A key issue in transforming requirements into architecture and design is effectively tracing development decisions across modeling artifacts.
-Researchers have recognized the difficulties in capturing such traces [17,18].
-Gotel and Finkelstein [18] suggest a formal approach for ensuring the traceability of requirements during development.
-Our approach is less formal, but captures extensive trace information throughout the development process, thus satisfying many of the traceability needs defined in [17,18].
+Researchers have recognized the difficulties in capturing such traces (Gieszl, 1992; Gotel and Finkelstein, 1994).
+Gotel and Finkelstein (1994) suggest a formal approach for ensuring the traceability of requirements during development.
+Our approach is less formal, but captures extensive trace information throughout the development process, thus satisfying many of the traceability needs defined in Gieszl (1992) and Gotel and Finkelstein (1994).

 Software architecture researchers have studied the issue of refining an architecture into a design.
-An approach representative of the state-of-the-art in this area is SADL [32].
+An approach representative of the state-of-the-art in this area is SADL (Moriconi et al., 1995).
 SADL incrementally transforms an architecture across levels of abstraction using a series of refinement maps, which must satisfy a correctness-preserving criterion.
-While powerful, this transformation technique can be overly stringent [16].
+While powerful, this transformation technique can be overly stringent (Garlan, 1996).
 It sacrifices design flexibility to a notion of (absolute) correctness.
 Furthermore, formally proving the relative correctness of architectures at different refinement levels may prove impractical for large architectures and numbers of levels.

 Different elements of our model connectors between architectural and UML models can be found in existing work.
-Cheng et al. [10] enable transformations by converting models into a formal environment (e.g., algebraic specification) to allow precise reasoning.
+Cheng et al. (1995) enable transformations by converting models into a formal environment (e.g., algebraic specification) to allow precise reasoning.
 Likewise, our approach, defines C2 architectures in UML via formal OCL constraints to allow precise reasoning.
 Although a formal approach to transformation has a number of advantages, we have found that it is not always suitable or practical.
-Several of our design model connectors are therefore based on diagrammatic transformations of UML analogous to [24,25].
-In fact, we adopted as one of our inter-design model connectors the approach for transforming sequence diagrams to statecharts introduced by Koskimies et al. [25].
+Several of our design model connectors are therefore based on diagrammatic transformations of UML analogous to Khriss et al. (1998) and Koskimies et al. (1998).
+In fact, we adopted as one of our inter-design model connectors the approach for transforming sequence diagrams to statecharts introduced by Koskimies et al. (1998).

-The work described in this paper also relates to the field of transformational programming [5,26,35].
+The work described in this paper also relates to the field of transformational programming (Bauer et al., 1989; Liu et al., 1992; Partsch and Steinbruggen, 1983).

 The main differences between transformational programming and model connectors are in their degrees of automation and scale.
-Transformational programming is fully automated, though its applicability has been demonstrated primarily on small, well defined problems [35].
+Transformational programming is fully automated, though its applicability has been demonstrated primarily on small, well defined problems (Partsch and Steinbruggen, 1983).
 Our approach, on the other hand, can be characterized only as semi-automated; however, we have applied it on larger problems and a more heterogeneous set of models, representative of real development situations.